manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme2.md

 `org/example/queries/Sales.MyOtherDatabase.sql`
 ```

->Note, inline SQL follows a similar pattern, but because it supports anonymous types the dbconfig name is appended.
+>**ⓘ** Inline SQL follows a similar pattern, but because it supports anonymous types the dbconfig name is appended.
 >```java
 >"[.sql:MyOtherDatabase/] select * from ..."
 >```